nalarkin/firefox-extension-blocklist/README.md

 This extension just includes:

-* a content script, "borderify.js", that is injected into any pages under "mozilla.org/" or any of its subdomains
+* a content script, "main.js", that is injected into any pages under "google.com/" or any of its subdomains

-The content script draws a border around the document.body.
+The content script inserts buttons which allow users to blocklist the url from future search results.

-## What it shows

-* how to inject content scripts declaratively using manifest.json